Glucagonoma: Diagnosis

 The presence of glucagonoma syndrome, the symptoms that accompany the pancreatic tumor, as well as elevated levels of glucagon in the blood, are what is used to diagnose glucagonoma.
 When a person presents with a blood glucagon concentration greater than 500 mg/mL along with the glucagonoma syndrome, a diagnosis can be established.
-It is important to note that not all cases of hyperglucagonemia will lead to a diagnosis of glucagonoma.
+Not all cases of hyperglucagonemia will lead to a diagnosis of glucagonoma.
 Elevated blood levels of glucagon are associated with other disorders like pancreatitis and kidney failure.

 About 60% of people diagnosed with glucagonoma are women.
 Most of those that are diagnosed are between 45–60 years of age.

 Treatment

 People who are diagnosed with sporadic glucagonoma often have an increased mortality rate compared to those with MEN1, as the latter group will go to the doctor for periodic visits.
 People whose tumor have metastasized cannot easily be treated as the tumor is resistant to chemotherapy.
 The only curative therapy for glucagonoma is surgery, and even this is not always successful.

 Heightened glucagon secretion can be treated with the administration of octreotide, a somatostatin analog, which inhibits the release of glucagon.
 Doxorubicin and streptozotocin have also been used successfully to selectively damage alpha cells of the pancreatic islets.
 These do not destroy the tumor, but help to minimize progression of symptoms.